PySimpleGUI/DocsCleanup/readme.md

 # Uses for PySimpleGUI :hammer:

 The following sections showcase a fraction of the uses for PySimpleGUI.
 There are over 1,000 projects on GitHub alone that use PySimpleGUI.
-It's truly amazing the possibilities that have opened up for so many people.
+It's truly amazing how possibilities have opened up for so many people.
 Many users have spoken about previously attempting to create a GUI in Python and failing, but finally achieving their dreams when they tried PySimpleGUI.

 ## Your First GUI

 Of course one of the best uses of PySimpleGUI is getting you into making GUIs for your Python projects.
 You can start as small as requesting a filename.
 For this, you only need to make a single call to one of the "high-level functions" called `popup`.
 There are all kinds of popups, some collect information.

-`popup` but itself makes a window to display information.
+`popup` on itself makes a window to display information.
 You can pass multiple parameters just like a print.
 If you want to get information, then you will call functions that start with `popup_get_` such as `popup_get_filename`.

 Adding a single line to get a filename instead of specifying a filename on the command line can transform your program into one that "normal people" will feel comfortable using.